Resources / Templates

 When to run it

-Run EOFY prep once the year-end close period is reached, which for most clients is around the 31 March balance date.
+Run end of financial year prep once the client’s 31 March balance date is reached, the point at which the year-end close period begins for most clients.
 Some entities have a non-standard balance date, so check each client before you start.
 The job is owned by the staff member responsible for the client’s file, with a reviewer or partner signing off before reports go to the tax agent.

 How to run it in Tidyflow